BrianFreedman/recipes/slow cooker/soups and stews/spicy chili.md

 ## Instructions ##
 1. Heat a large skillet over medium-high heat and stir in ground beef.
 Cook and stir until beef is crumbly, evenly browned, and no longer pink, about 7 minutes.
 Drain and discard any excess grease.
-1. Combine ground beef, kidney beans, tomato sauce, corn, onions, bell pepper, garlic, chili powder, cayenne pepper, salt, black pepper, white vinegar, and brown sugar in a slow cooker.
+1. Combine ground beef, kidney beans, tomato sauce, corn, onion, bell pepper, garlic, chili powder, cayenne pepper, salt, black pepper, cumin, oregano, white vinegar, and brown sugar in a slow cooker.
 Cover and cook on Low for 8 hours, or High for 4 hours.